Contents

 Registered Retirement Income Fund (RRIF)

-When you start to withdraw money from your RRSP when you reach retirement age, this account is then turned into a RRIF.
+When you start to withdraw money from your RRSP when you reach retirement age, this account is then turned into an RRIF.
 This can be a group RRSP, a self-directed RRSP account, or other types of retirement savings accounts.
-These accounts follow rules similar to those of RRSP.
+These accounts follow rules similar to those of RRSPs.

 Going Over Your Contribution Limit